iqiyi/dpvs/README.md

 Depending on your NIC and system, NIC may require binding a DPDK-compitable driver, such as `vfio-pci`, `igb_uio`, or `uio_pci_generic`.
 Refer to [DPDK doc](https://doc.dpdk.org/guides/linux_gsg/linux_drivers.html) for more details.
 In this test, we use the linux standard UIO kernel module `uio_pci_generic`.

 * KNI kernel module:
-KNI kernel module `rte_kni.ko` is required by DPVS as the exception data path which processes packets not dealt with in DPVS to kernel stack.
+KNI kernel module `rte_kni.ko` is required as a solution to the exception data path to handle all packets not processed in DPVS.

 ```bash
 $ modprobe uio_pci_generic